 Employees eligible to enroll in the Plan include all employees of the Company and its domestic subsidiaries (other than "leased" employees) who have attained the age of 18 ("Eligible Employees").
 Eligible Employees may enroll in the Plan on any business day after they become eligible to participate in the Plan.
-After 90 days of employment, Eligible Employees, except temporary employees, who have not otherwise elected to enroll in the Plan, are automatically enrolled with a 3% contribution rate as soon as administratively feasible.
-The Plan permits Participants to opt out of the auto-enroll program.
+After 90 days of employment, Eligible Employees (except temporary employees), who have not otherwise elected to enroll in the Plan, are automatically enrolled at a 3% contribution rate, as soon as administratively feasible.
+The Plan permits Eligible Employees to opt out of the automatic enrollment program of the Plan.